sullysbrain/ml-llm-nikki/readme.md

 -- blobs / models stored here:
 	- ~/.ollama/models

+Current 'best' model for tutor app is mixtral.
+Updated as new ones are released.

 ## CRON DB UPDATE
 I setup a crontab job to run each day to scrape for more data added to the documents folder, and then build a new ChromaDB embedded database from that.
 Specifically, I run "embed_docs.py" every day at 8am.